jmangum/jmangum.github.io/_projects/sfgalaxies.md

         {% include figure.liquid loading="eager" path="assets/img/allParams_hexmap_noHatch_noHeatingSrcs.jpg" title="Neural network model constraints of the physical conditions in the NGC253 central molecular zone" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+<div><h2>Complex Organic Molecules Towards the Central Molecular Zone of NGC253</h2></div>
+<div><h3><a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250419631B/abstract" style="display:block;float:left;">Bouvier et al. 2025</a></h3></div>

+In Galactic star-forming (SF) regions, spatial variations of interstellar complex organic molecules (iCOMs) emission could reflect the source physical structure or different chemical formation pathways.
+Investigating iCOMs in extragalactic star formation regions may thus provide crucial information about these regions.
+As an active extragalactic star formation region, the central molecular zone (CMZ) of the nearby galaxy NGC 253 provides an ideal template for studying iCOMs under more extreme conditions.
+This study investigates the emission of a few selected iCOMs to characterize how the differences between iCOMs are influenced by the chemical and physical structure of the NGC253 CMZ.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">